Ras-AlGhoul/portfolio/README.md

-this is My Portfolio website, dont with typescript using Next, Node
+this is My Portfolio website, done with typescript using Next, Node

 ## Under Construction...